script

 International Students

-International students may not work more than 20 hours in a GA position during any week when school is in session.
+International students may NOT work more than 20 hours in a GA position during any week when school is in session.

 Compensation & Benefits